|Previous College:||Wesley '69; Delaware State '72|

-In his eight seasons as the head coach at Wesley College, Jerry Kobasa has rebuilt the program at his alma mater.
-A long-time respected fixture in Delaware sports, Kobasa took a team that had just two winning seasons in 17 years before his arrival and taken them to the NCAA Tournament three times in the last five seasons.
+In his nine seasons as the head coach at Wesley College, Jerry Kobasa has totally rebuilt the men's program at his alma mater to one of the best in the Nation.
+A long-time respected fixture in Delaware sports, Kobasa took a team that had just two winning seasons in 17 years before his arrival and taken them to the NCAA Tournament four times in the last six seasons.

-This past year, the Wolverines enjoyed arguably their best season ever with its first 20-win season and a trip to the NCAA Tournament.
+Two years ago, the Wolverines enjoyed its first-ever 20-win season and a trip to the NCAA Tournament.
 In the midst of the year, Wesley matched a program-record with 11-straight wins which included victories over No. 1 Virginia Wesleyan, ninth-ranked St. Mary’s and Cabrini, all of whom advanced to the NCAA Sweet 16, and a pair reaching the Elite 8.
 Paul Reynolds became Kobasa’s second All-American at Wesley, and he was also named the CAC and ECAC Player of the Year and was selected to play in Reese’s Division III All-Star Game.

 There were several other milestones for Kobasa and the Wolverines in the 2012-13 season.
 With a near-perfect record in January, Kobasa was named the DIII News Coach of the Month and Wesley earned its first-ever National ranking, reaching as high as No. 24.
 David Langan joined Reynolds on the All-CAC First Team, marking the first time a pair of Wolverines were named first team all-conference, and freshman Wayne Lennon was named to the DIII News All-Freshman Team, the CAC Rookie of the Year and D3hoops.com Mid-Atlantic Region Rookie of the Year.
 To cap off the year, Kobasa was inducted into the BlueGold Basketball Hall of Fame at the Delaware State High School All-Star Game.

-Two years ago in the 2011-12 season, the Wolverines overcame
+During the 2011-12 season, the Wolverines overcame several

-several injuries but won four of their last five games to advance
+injuries throughout the year but won four of their last five

-to, and host a CAC Tournament Game.
-The team recorded at
+games to advance to, and host a CAC Tournament Game.
+The team

-least ten CAC victories for the fourth-straight season and Paul
+recorded at least ten CAC victories for the fourth-straight season

-Reynolds went on to earn All-CAC and All-Region honors.
+and Paul Reynolds went on to earn All-CAC and All-Region

-During the season, Kobasa earned his 100th career victory with a
+honors.
+During the season, Kobasa earned his 100th career

 His 2010-11 team was ranked as high as No. 2 in the NCAA Mid-Atlantic Regional rankings and reached the CAC Championship game for the third straight year.
 Paul Reynolds and Darrell Johnson earned All-CAC honors and Reynolds was named all-region by D3hoops.com.